Lokathor/arm7tdmi_mem_fns/README.md

 Unfortunately, crates can't specify what link section they want a *dependency's* code to use.
-Since my main use for this assembly is to have it in a special section on the GBA, I can't just publish it to crates.io and then use it as a dependency.
+Since my main use for this assembly is to have it in a special section on the GBA, I can't just publish it to crates.io and then use it as a dependency and have it go where I want.
-Or, I could declare stuff with the `link_section` attributes I want, but then *no one else* would be able to use the crate.
+Or, I could declare the stuff with the special sections I want, but then *no one else* would be able to use the crate.
-So, right now, the crate is just not published on crates.io at all.
+So, right now, this is just not published on crates.io at all.

 If you want to use the code, just copy the assembly files directly into your own project and use them that way.
 Hopefully this situation can be improved somehow. (eventually?)